8 Best Vegan Cookbooks for Beginners

 It does have some vegetarian recipes in it but again, take a look at the FAQ at the bottom of this guide to read more about how to veganise recipes.

-A Modern Way to Eat cookbook by Anna Jones
+A Modern Way to Eat by Anna Jones

-This lovely book by Anna Jones is so inviting to look through and contains lots of recipes that are healthy, nutritious and easy to make.
+This lovely book by Anna Jones is so inviting to look through and contains lots of recipes that are healthy, nutritious and easy to make, using recognisable ingredients.

-She has written a number of cookbooks since, but this one is worth buying, if only for the Proper Chilli recipe.
-What a crowd-pleaser, and it is packed with protein and powerhouse ingredients.
+She has written a number of cookbooks since, but this one is worth buying for the Proper Chilli recipe alone.
+What a crowd-pleaser, packed with protein and powerhouse ingredients.
 What’s more, although it makes a very large pot full, it freezes really successfully.
 Eat with baked potatoes, rice, flatbreads, or just on its own.
 It’s a real winner, honestly.

-Again, there are vegetarian recipes in here too.
+Again, there are vegetarian recipes in here too, many of which I regularly veganise – see FAQs below.

-This is a visually pleasing vegan cookery book by Henry Firth and Ian Theasby, which contains recipes with a very wide appeal, including:
+This is a visually pleasing vegan cookery book by Henry Firth and Ian Theasby.
+It contains straightforward recipes with a very wide appeal – even to meat-eaters – including:

 • cauliflower buffalo wings